What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 How therapy can help

-about talking on the phone with someone, a therapist can evaluate your symptoms and help you identify strategies to manage them.
+If you struggle with anxiety, it may be worth connecting with a mental health professional.
+A therapist can evaluate your symptoms and help you identify strategies to manage them.
 However, meeting with a counselor can still be helpful even if you aren’t experiencing a mental health condition.
 They can help you with things like building self-confidence, improving communication skills, and learning to set boundaries.
 Their job is to provide a safe, nonjudgmental space where you can tell whatever may be bothering you and work towards solutions together.

 Research suggests that online therapy offers similar benefits to in-person sessions, which is one reason more and more people are turning to this format for support and treatment.
 With a virtual therapy platform like BetterHelp, you’ll have the option of speaking with a licensed therapist on the phone—and if that feels uncomfortable to you, you can also meet with them via video call or chat with them via in-app messaging.
 If you prefer to meet with a therapist face to face, you can find a provider in your area instead.
 The best course of action is usually to pick the therapy format that feels most comfortable for you.
 If you’re interested in online therapy, read on for reviews of BetterHelp counselors from people in similar situations.